ArseniyKorobenko/unsure/README.md

 # unsure
 numpy-powered version of [Unsure Calculator](https://filiph.github.io/unsure/) (unofficial)
-for use in jupyter notebooks and python repls
+intended for use in jupyter notebooks and python repls, but also works well with print() in scripts.

-python doesn't let you define custom operators on builtin types so here it's just a normal class constructor.

 r(min, mode, max): PERT distribution (recommended), takes the mininum, most likely, and maximum value
 n(a, b): normal distribution, 90% confidence values are between `a` and `b`